 We have the opportunity to create more conscious and higher trust organizations in the 21st century.
 To do so will require three major changes.
 First, the organization must become conscious of its higher purposes.
 Without consciousness of higher purposes, organizations will not reach their fullest potential because the creative energy within the organization will not be fully expressed.

 Second, we’ll need our leaders to evolve to higher levels of consciousness and trust.
 We will not be able to create high trust organizations without more conscious and high trust leaders.
 Less conscious leaders will tend to hold their organizations back.

 Third, we will need to evolve the cultures of our organization in ways that create processes, strategies, and structures that encourage higher levels of trust.
-These will necessarily include the important ideals of teams, empowerment, transparency, authentic communication, fairness, love and care.Taxonomy: conscious capitalism, social responsibility, Stakeholders, trust
+These will necessarily include the important ideals of teams, empowerment, transparency, authentic communication, fairness, love and care.Categories: conscious capitalism, social responsibility, Stakeholders, trust

 After much thought and consideration, I have decided to voluntarily give up my title as Chairman of the Board.
 While I don’t expect this to impact the day to day operations of the company in any way, I wanted to share the reasons for my decision with you.